 Your goal is to spend the least amount of time possible trying to catch the thief, though there is no “winning score.”
 This is basically a “beat your past scores” type of game.

-- Unusual Suspects ranks up there as one of the easiest games to teach.
+- Unusual Suspects ranks up there as one of the easiest games to learn how to play.
 You can teach most people how to play this one in less than two minutes.